robit-man/URDF-Threejs-Modifier-PROTOTYPE/README.md

 - URDF Export after modification
 - URDF Mesh Manipulation in multiple modalities
 - Multi-modal Communication Protocol for interaction with low-level hardware
-- Handling of sensor data (imu, encoders) and appropriate labling and update of model
+- Handling of sensor data (imu, encoders) and appropriate application to joints and links
-- Mre refined description of the above components, integrations libraries to support the above goals
+- Refined description of the above components, integrations libraries to support mentioned goals

+### Community Notes -------->
+``

+``
+### Community Notes -------->

 # Dev